lcxyalcx/lcxyalcx.github.io/index.md

 - E-mail: ydxu@fudan.edu.cn

 ## Research Interests

 - Network for AI
 - AI for Networking
 - Multi-modal LLM Alignment

-If you are interested in any aspect of me, I am always open to discussions and academic collaborations.
-Feel free to reach out to me at ydxu@fudan.edu.cn.

 ## News and Updates